 We’ll never actually know where the Olsen twins stand in comparison to their contemporaries because they’ve created a lane entirely of their own.
 I cannot overemphasize this point.

-The Olsens cannot be compared because there are no other modern icons that have been acting since the age of 2 that have then retired from acting at the peak of their popularity only to remove themselves from the public eye, diversifying their brand and business acumen into a wildly successful fashion empire.
+The Olsens cannot be compared because there are no other modern icons that have been acting since the age of 2 that have then retired from acting at the peak of their popularity only to remove themselves from the public eye.

 The Olsens released what would be their last film, New York Minute, in 2004.
 Two years later, they debuted their luxury fashion line, The Row named after Savile Row in London.